ballerina-platform/module-ballerina-websocket/docs/data-binding-api.md

 ## Summary

 Data binding helps to access the incoming and outgoing text data in the user's desired parameter type.
-Subtypes of `json`, and `xml`, `record{}`, `record{}[]` will be the supported parameter types.
+Subtypes of `anydata` will be the supported parameter types.
 This proposal discusses ways to provide data binding for both on listener side as well as the client side.

 ## Goals